 Having a dog that suffers from a terminal illness can be hard.
 This is especially if you know that you don’t have much time to be with them.
 My friend had a dog that was diagnosed with Cushing’s disease about two years ago.
 Having seen his experience, I decided to research more on the disease and write an article about it.

 When is the right time to put down a dog with Cushing’s disease?
 There’s no particular time that is set for dog owners to euthanize their dogs when suffering from Cushing’s disease.
 Unless the disease is really advanced, the decision lies with them.
-Most dog owners prefer euthanizing their dogs when the Cushing’s medication stops working.
+Most dog owners prefer euthanizing their dogs when their dog’s quality of life has deteriorated.

 At this time, the symptoms may start to take a toll on the dog.
 This may be accompanied by anxiety and a deteriorating life.
 To prevent any further suffering, some owners prefer to euthanize their dogs as soon as possible.
 Others prefer waiting a few more days to come to terms with their dog’s decline.